Considering Cosmetic Surgery – Top Ten Plastic Surgery Safety Points

 4. Training and Techniques

 Talk with your surgeon about your surgery goals.
 Depending on your desired procedure, there may be a variety of surgical options.
 For example, there are several different techniques for tummy tucks, breast augmentation and facelifts.
 Talk with your surgeon about the technique he feels will best meet your goal.
 Dr. Claytor has extensive training in plastic surgery and is highly respected for his surgical skills.
-He will discuss these and other aspects of your surgery when you meet personally at your consultation.
+He will discuss these and other aspects of your surgery when you meet personally at your free consultation.

 5. A Caring Doctor and Staff